 ---

 ### Block Throughput

-At 500M payment lane gas limit (only regular gas counts toward block limits):
+At 500M payment lane gas limit (only execution gas counts toward block limits):

-- **Mixed workload**: Only regular gas constrains capacity.
-A block can contain any mix of new and existing transfers as long as total regular gas ≤ 500M.
+- **Mixed workload**: Only execution gas constrains capacity.
+A block can contain any mix of new and existing transfers as long as total execution gas ≤ 500M.
 State gas doesn't reduce block capacity.

+---